yinsyim/vimrcS/README.md

 Based on amix's vimrc.

-I think we all love vim because of its simplicity and purity.
-Maybe i'll remember the moment i see NERDTree forever.
+For the beauty of simplicity and purity.

 S means hope, btw...